 Biography

-Dr Caitlin Green completed her doctoral thesis at the University of Oxford in 2011 and is the author of a number of books including Britons and Anglo-Saxons (2020), and Land on the Edge: the Landscape Evolution of the Lincolnshire Coastline (forthcoming).
-Her principal research interests lie in the history, archaeology, place-names and literature of early medieval Britain, with a particular focus on Anglian–British interaction in this period and the landscape of Anglo-Saxon and medieval England.
-She is also engaged in research concerned with Britain and the wider world, focussing on long-distance trade, migration and contacts in Late Antiquity and the medieval era.
-Recent and forthcoming publications include an analysis of a 9th-century Arabic account of Britain (2022) and an early medieval embassy from England to southern India (2025).
-She is currently working on a book examining connections between medieval Britain and the globe, including the Byzantine Empire and the Islamic world.
+I completed my doctoral thesis at the University of Oxford in 2011 and I am the author of a number of books including Concepts of Arthur (2007) and Britons and Anglo-Saxons: Lincolnshire AD 400-650 (2020).
+My principal research interests lie in the history, archaeology, place-names and literature of early medieval Britain, with a particular focus on Anglian–British interaction in this period and the landscape of Anglo-Saxon and medieval England.
+I am also engaged in research concerned with long-distance trade, migration and contacts in Late Antiquity and the medieval era; I have recently published an analysis of a 9th-century Arabic account of Britain (2022) and a study of an embassy sent by King Alfred to India in the 880s (2026), and working on a book examining connections between medieval Britain and wider world.